mahmoudaboghadeer93/Devops-tools/jenkins_as_deployment/README.md

       kubectl apply -f storage/
   ````

-4️⃣ Create RBAC (service account, cluster role, role binding , secret) that give the jenkins access for k8s resources , use this service account with jenkins deployment.
+4️⃣ Create RBAC (service account, cluster role, role binding , secret) on k8s that you want your agent to run on it (in case you have multiple k8s cluster you want your agent to run on it )  that give the jenkins access for k8s resources , use this ServiceAccount with jenkins Master deployment,also use this ServiceAccount with the yaml file of agent that use it to run jenkins job.

   ```shell
      kubectl apply -f RBAC/